Wingfield

 1886-1954.
 Rev. Frederick Wyldbore Wingfield Digby (1866-1954), Vicar of Coleshill, Warwickshire.
 Married (1) Mary Digby & (2) Catherine Pry.

 1890s.
 Father Henry James Colsell Wingfield III and Rev Frank James Robert Wingfield (brothers).
 In 1830 – Henry Wingfield III’s grandfather, Henry Colsell Wingfield I founded The Wingfield Sculls, the famous rowing race, still extant, “to be rowed on August 10th – his birthday – for ever”).
 Henry Wingfield III’s father, Henry G.E.
 Wingfield II married Finetta Bertioli, (born 1811, living in 1811 at St.Mary in the Castle at Hastings in Sussex, died 1891); and they had three children: Jane (born 1859 at Clifton, Bristol), Frank James Robert (born September 1862 at Kensington, a Cambridge graduate, later ordained and living with his eldest brother at Knowle, Bristol), and their eldest, Henry de Colsell Wingfield III.
 In 1891 he was appointed Vicar of the Holy Trinity Church (Church of England) at Knowle, Bristol (where he – “Father Henry” – is shown, 2nd from right), a post he held until he died of heart trouble in 1913.
 A monument to him was built in the church tower (see picture).
-In 1893this third Henry Wingfield (born Keynsham, Bristol 1861) was living in 1871 at Marylebone, London and held land at (or lived at) Bovey Tracey, near Exeter, 80 miles to the southwest.
+In 1893this third Henry Wingfield (born Keynsham, Bristol 1861) was living in 1871 at Marylebone, London and held land at (or lived best generic levitra overnight at) Bovey Tracey, near Exeter, 80 miles to the southwest.

 1909-1927.
 The Rev. Lieutenant-Colonel William Wingfield, DSO (Distinguished Service Order,1917, Powerscourt Line, 1867-1927), grandfather of Richard Wingfield, WFS.
 1909-11: Junior Curate of Wigan and Southport (Lancashire) and Curate of St.Paul’s Portman Square, London1910-17: Army chaplain.